madcampos/madcampos.github.io/blog/2023-06-05/blog-structure.md

 ## Anatomy of an Article Page

 Let's start with the full markup for the article page and then break it down to it's parts.
-I'm only showing the `body` here for brevity, but you can see the full template in the [github repo](https://github.com/madcampos/madcampos.github.io/blob/main/src/templates/post.html).
+I'm only showing the `body` here for brevity, but you can see the full template in the [GitHub repo](https://github.com/madcampos/madcampos.github.io/blob/main/src/templates/post.html).

 ```html
 <body>